 Be aware that many banks require a higher minimum deposit to open a money market account than a traditional savings account.
 This varies from bank to bank though.
 Some, like Capital One, don’t require any minimum deposit.
 This could be great for you if you want to start saving but don’t have much yet.
-Other banks, like Everbank, require a minimum deposit of $5,000 to open a money market account.
+Other banks may require higher minimum deposits to open a money market account.

 Banks may also require you to maintain a minimum monthly balance.
 If your balance dips below the minimum, you will have to pay a fee.
 Again, this minimum is typically higher than it is for a traditional savings account.

 A custodial savings account is a special type of account that parents can establish for their kids.
 Anyone can put money into the account but the child can only make withdrawals with permission from the person who set it up.
 When the child turns 18 or 21, depending on the state they live in, the custodian is responsible for distributing the rest of the money in the account directly to them.